15 Things You Might Not Know About Finding Nemo

 Although we now recognize 2003's Finding Nemo as one of Pixar’s most critically and commercially successful films, the underwater masterpiece didn’t exactly kick off production as a guaranteed goldmine.
-Here are a few little-known facts about the rocky road leading up to the film’s status as a bona fide blockbuster.
+Here are a few little-known facts about the rocky road leading up to the film’s status as a bona fide blockbuster, on the 15th anniversary of its release.

 1. THE FILM WAS INSPIRED BY THE DIRECTOR’S OVERPROTECTIVE NATURE.

-2. STANTON WROTE A SCRIPT LONG BEFORE HE WAS “SUPPOSED TO.”
+2. ANDREW STANTON WROTE A SCRIPT LONG BEFORE HE WAS “SUPPOSED TO.”

 3. IT TOOK ONLY ONE WORD TO GET THE GREEN LIGHT FOR FINDING NEMO.

 “You had me at ‘fish.’”
-That is precisely what John Lasseter, Pixar’s chief creative officer, said to Stanton following his exhaustive pitch for his passion project.
+That is precisely what Pixar’s chief creative officer told Stanton following his exhaustive pitch for his passion project.

 4. THE MOVIE’S ART TEAM WENT THROUGH MARINE TRAINING PRIOR TO PRODUCTION.